irebernardidev/Pop_Quiz_MP2/README.md

 - [Bootstrap 5.3.0](https://getbootstrap.com/) was used multiple times during the development of the project.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design phase of the project.
 - [GitHub](https://github.com/) was used to store the project after pushing.
-- [Google Fonts](https://fonts.google.com/) was used to import the fonts "Lobster", "Josefin Sans" and "Lato" into the style.css file.
-These fonts were used throughout the project.
+- [Google Fonts](https://fonts.google.com/) was used to import the font "Roboto" into the style.css file.
+This font was used throughout the project.
-- [Font Awesome 6.3.0](https://fontawesome.com/) was used on almost all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
+- [Font Awesome 6.3.0](https://fontawesome.com/) was used on all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
 - [jQuery](https://jquery.com/) A JavaScript library.
 - [Open Trivia DataBase](https://opentdb.com/) API used for the trivia questions.
 - [Am I Responsive?](https://ui.dev/amiresponsive) was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
-- [Miro](https://miro.com/app/dashboard/) was used to create the [Site map](assets/wireframes/Site-map.jpg)
-- [XConverter](https://www.xconvert.com/convert-mp4-to-gif) was used to compress and convert the mp4 videos to GIFs.
-- [Tinypng](https://tinypng.com/) was used to compress the images.
 - [Favicon](https://www.favicon.cc/) was used to create a favicon to help users quickly identify a website when multiple tabs are open or when searching through bookmarks.
-- [Illustrator](https://www.adobe.com/products/illustrator.html) was used to create the [Logo image](asssets/images/bar-logo.png)
 - [Visual Studio Code](https://code.visualstudio.com/download) was used to create files pages and produce the code for the project.
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used during the testing phase to test the responsiveness of the site and to check for any bugs.